animatedmax/spring-data-geode/src/main/markdown/index.md

 Once an instance of the entity has been created, Spring Data populates all remaining persistent properties of that class.
-Unless already populated by the entity’s constructor (i.e. consumed through its constructor argument list), the identifier property will be populated first to allow the resolution of cyclic object references.
+Unless already populated by the entity's constructor (i.e. consumed through its constructor argument list), the identifier property will be populated first to allow the resolution of cyclic object references.
 After that, all non-transient properties that have not already been populated by the